 Corrections Navigation Specialist

-- Maintain complete and accurate documentation of services provided in compliance with agency confidentiality and quality assurance standards, Ryan White program requirements and enter all required data into reporting system
+- Maintain complete and accurate documentation of services provided in compliance with agency confidentiality and quality assurance standards, Ryan White program requirements and enter all required data into reporting system.

-- Establish and maintain relationships with current and potential correctional, community, medical and social services providers to increase continuity of care
+- Establish and maintain relationships with current and potential correctional, community, medical and social services providers to increase continuity of care.

-- Coordinate and provide services that strengthen the capacity of individuals living with HIV exiting the correctional facility to achieve successful community reentry with a focus on addressing barriers to reentry and services that facilitate maintaining/achieving positive medical outcomes
+- Coordinate and provide services that strengthen the capacity of individuals living with HIV exiting the correctional facility to achieve successful community reentry with a focus on addressing barriers to reentry and services that facilitate maintaining/achieving positive medical outcomes.

-- Provide education and resources at agency and program events as well as clinical screening sites
+- Provide education and resources at agency and program events as well as clinical screening sites as appropriate.

-- Create and monitor individual client care plans to remove barriers to sustained HIV medical services
+- Create and monitor individual client care plans to remove barriers to sustained HIV medical services.

 - Minimum of 2 years’ related experience coordinating and providing services directly to clients within a correctional setting